Contact Us for a Free Consultation (213) 542-0979

 We will ensure that you preserve your rights against self-incrimination and unreasonable search and seizure by police.

-Your constitutional rights also apply in cybercrime cases as in any other criminal proceeding.
+Your constitutional rights also apply to cybercrime cases and any other criminal proceeding.

 Next Step in Your Cybercrime Defense

 Cybercrime charges are serious and carry severe penalties if you are convicted.
-You will need to retain the best criminal defense lawyer who has the expertise to fight these charges.
+You must retain the best criminal defense lawyer with the expertise to fight these charges.

-We might be able to negotiate with the prosecutor for lesser charges of even a case dismissal through prefiling intervention.
+We can negotiate with the prosecutor for lesser charges or even a case dismissal through prefiling intervention.

-So, if you're looking for the best defense as it relates to a cybercrime, you've come to the right place.
+So, if you're looking for the best defense related to cybercrime, you've come to the right place.
 Pick up the phone.
 Take the first step.
 Ask for a meeting with Ronald Hedding.

-A lot of people I'm able to meet over the phone if that's more convenient for you, but I always like to meet people face to face if I can so they can really get a feel for their attorney and what I'm going to do to help you.
-For a free case evaluation, contact the Hedding Law Firm at (213) 542-0979.
+I can meet many people over the phone if that's more convenient for you, but I always like to meet people face to face if I can so they can get a feel for their attorney and what I'm going to do to help them.

 Menu